Sandy Cole: Civic involvement

 Cole has also been committed throughout her life to civic involvement and volunteerism.
 Her civic activities have included service as a Volunteer Youth Leader for 4-H, an Assistant Coach for Township T-Ball & Softball, a University Of Ill.
 Extension Master Gardener, a Grayslake Greenery Garden Club member, a Voter Registrar, Republican Precinct Committeeman, a member of the Board of Directors for the Rockford College Alumni Association, a member of the Grayslake/Round Lake Area Exchange Club, and the Avon Township Youth Advisory Council.

 Family

 She earned her B.S. degree from Rockford College in 1976.
-She has lived in Lake County for 27 years and has been married to Stephen Cole for 25 years.
-Representative Cole and her husband have three children; two daughters and one son.
-Cole and her husband live in Grayslake.
+She is married to Stephen Cole.
+The couple have three children; two daughters and one son.